 Two observations by Gharachorloo et al. [5] have reduced the performance gap relative to initial expectations.
-First, SC hardware does not need to serialize the operations that obtain coherence permission (e.g., nonbinding prefetches and cache misses).
-Instead, SC can overlap these operations just like relaxed implementations.
-SC implementations, however, should perform the actual reads and writes to and from the cache in program order.
+First, SC hardware does not need to serialize cache misses, but can overlap them as relaxed implementations do.
+SC implementations, however, should perform the actual loads and stores in program order.
 Thus, SC implementations can handle four cache misses on the sequence "read A, write B, read C, write D" in time modestly longer than handling one miss and three hits.
-Using a non-blocking cache, a SC implementation could pipeline "get shared block A, get exclusive block B, get shared block C, get exclusive block D" and then rapidly perform "read A. write B. read C. write D" as a series of cache hits.
+Using a non-blocking cache, a SC implementation could pipeline "get shared block A, get exclusive block B, get shared block C, get exclusive block D" and then rapidly perform "read A, write B, read C, write D" as a series of cache hits.

 Second, the advent of speculative execution allows both relaxed and SC implementations to be more aggressive.
 With speculative execution, a processor performs instructions eagerly.
 Sometimes instructions must be undone when speculation on previous instructions proves incorrect (e.g., mispredicted branches).
 A processor commits (or retires) an instruction when it is sure that an instruction will not need to be undone.
 Doing so usually frees up implementation resources.
-Instructions commit when (a) all previous instruction have committed and (b) the instruction's operation commits.
-A load or store operation commits when it is certain to read or write an appropriate memory value.

-Speculative execution allows both relaxed and SC implementations to speculatively perform load and store operations out of order.
-In some cases, however, relaxed implementations can commit memory operations sooner than SC implementations.
+Speculative execution allows both relaxed and SC implementations to speculatively perform loads and stores out of order.
+In some cases, however, relaxed implementations can commit instructions sooner than SC implementations.
 Consider, for example, a program that wishes to read A (which misses) and read B (which hits).
-Both relaxed and SC processors can perform the read B before even beginning the read A. Furthermore, relaxed processors can sometimes commit read B without waiting for read A to commit.
+Both relaxed and SC processors can perform the read B before even beginning the read A. Furthermore, relaxed processors can sometimes commit read B without waiting for read A to commit (as long as previous events, such as branch predictions, have committed).
 SC processors, however, cannot commit read B until read A commits (or least obtains coherence permission for the block containing A).
-(Read B cannot be committed, because it may need to be unrolled if the block containing B must be invalidated due to an exclusive request by another processor before this processor obtains coherence permission to block A.) These sorts of techniques are already used in the HP PA-8000[TM], Intel Pentium Pro[TM] and MIPS R10000[TM].
+These sorts of techniques are already used in the HP PA-8000TM, Intel Pentium ProTM and MIPS R10000TM.
 While the speculative techniques are complex, their implication is simple:

-Relaxed and SC implementations can do all the same speculations, but sometimes relaxed implementations can commit memory operations sooner.
+Relaxed and SC implementations can do all the same speculations, but sometimes relaxed implementations can commit instructions sooner.
 Thus, the performance gap between relaxed and SC implementations should narrow.
 The gap will be non-zero, however, if SC implementations (1) undo instructions more often or (2) more frequently exhaust implementation resources for uncommitted instructions.
 So quantitatively, what is the current performance gap?

-The answer is, "it depends."
-It depends on benchmarks, memory latencies, and myriad of processor and cache implementation parameters.
-Ranganathan et al. [10, 9] provide an example of the academic state-of-the-art in 1997.
-They simulate a workload of six scientific benchmarks from Stanford and Rice on a MIPS R10000-like processor using 4-way instruction issue, dynamic scheduling with a 64-instruction window (instructions concurrently active), speculative execution, caches that support outstanding misses to up to eight distinct blocks, and many other assumptions that can be found in the paper.
+Ranganathan et al. [9] simulate a workload of five Stanford SPLASH benchmarks on a MIPS R10000-like processor using 4-way instruction issue, dynamic scheduling with a 64-instruction window (instructions concurrently active), speculative execution, caches that support outstanding misses to up to eight distinct blocks, and many other assumptions that can be found in the paper.
+They find that a relaxed model-release consistency-improves performance over an optimized implementation of SC by an average of 25%.
+The performance gap on other workloads will be different and may be smaller.
+Relaxed models were designed for the instruction-level parallelism of scientific workloads, which tends to be larger than found for other workloads, such as operating systems and databases.